-Molloy College is pleased to offer a streamlined workflow for students to submit their thesis or dissertation for electronic publishing and inclusion in ProQuest's Dissertations & Theses full text database as well as Molloy's Institutional Repository.
-Simply select either the Process for Thesis or Dissertation tab to get started, or read below for some basic information.
+Molloy is pleased to offer a streamlined workflow for students to submit their thesis or dissertation for electronic publishing and inclusion in ProQuest's Dissertations & Theses full text database as well as Molloy's Institutional Repository.
+Select either the Process for Thesis or Dissertation tab to get started, or read below for some basic information.
 Department administrators: explore the Process for Faculty tab.

-At the master's level, submitting your ETD is FREE so long as: a) you are not interested in filing copyright ($55), b) you choose Traditional Publishing as opposed to Open Access ($95) and c) you decline the option to order hard copies.
+At the master's level, submitting your ETD is FREE so long as: a) you are not interested in filing for formal copyright and b) you decline the option to order additional bound copies for yourself.

-As you go through the submission form, you will be presented with these options and informed of the various fees.
-If you do decide to add copyright, open access publishing or choose to order bound copies of your work, you'll be asked to provide a credit card at the end of the process.
+As you go through the submission form, you will be presented with these options and informed of the various optional fees.
+If you do decide to add copyright or order bound copies of your work, you'll be asked to provide a credit card at the end of the process.

-An ETD makes your research immediately available to a broad audience, while reducing both printing/binding costs for you and processing/storage costs for the college.
+An ETD makes your research immediately available to a broader audience, while reducing both printing/binding costs for you and processing/storage costs for the university.
 The electronic format is widely accessible and can incorporate a range of formats, including multimedia.

-A primary purpose of any Digital Repository is to provide convenient access to one of the most important institutional assets of the college: the work product of our graduate and doctoral students.
-The Digital Repository offers prompt web-based access to these documents, greatly increasing the visibility of our students while also supporting and contributing to the mission of academic scholarship.
+The primary purpose of any localized Digital Repository is to provide access to one of its most important institutional assets: the scholarship of graduate and doctoral students.
+As such, the Digital Repository offers rapid findability via google and google scholar, which not only greatly increases the visibility of our student's work, but also supports and contributes to the overarching mission of academic scholarship.

-No. One of the primary goals of converting from print to electronic is to streamline the submission process for theses and dissertations.
+No. One of the primary goals of converting from a print to an electronic format is to streamline the submission process for theses and dissertations.
 We anticipate that most users will be able to complete the ETD online form in less than 30 minutes, assuming that they have all the required components in hand.
 There is also no pressure to finish it all in one sitting.
 Students can log out at any time and pick up where they left off later.

 Should you run into difficulties, ProQuest offers technical support via a number of contact methods, which are listed on the left-hand sidebar of this LibGuide.